 Finally, guidance was provided on how banks can deal with the fact that some price data is only made available on a delayed basis.
 Under these conditions, the period for calculating the RFET can be shifted by up to a month to accommodate the lag in data provision, although this will need to be documented.

-In an era where exchange-traded instruments trade at the speed of light, one could be mistaken for thinking that the RFET criteria (at least four prices in a 3-month period) would be relatively easy to meet.
+In an era where exchange-traded instruments trade at the speed of light, one could be mistaken for thinking that the criteria for the risk factor eligibility test (at least four prices in a 3-month period) would be relatively easy to meet.
 However, across OTC markets it is clear a large range of risk factors will struggle to be eligible for internal models.

 A number of industry studies conducted over the last few of years have looked to quantify the challenge of meeting the RFET.
 These studies are based on slightly outdated information, given that the RFET parameters have changed over time.
 However, they all emphasize the seriousness of the challenge ahead, as illustrated by the following quotes: